Updated: August 2024, (Originally published: August 2021)

 How to Start a College Application Essay

 Starting a college application essay can be daunting.
 Solomon clients can brainstorm ideas with their consultant, but the best way to start is to just do it.
-Productive writing for application essays is done in stages or drafts.
+Productive writing for application essays is best done in stages or drafts.

 You’ll have a chance to revise if you start early and give yourself plenty of time to share drafts with trusted editors (friends and family can give you feedback or ask you questions about what you meant in confusing passages).